 (a) DWFM Beckman Solicitors, 101 Wigmore Street, London W1U 1FA

-(b) our representative for the purposes of this Act is Irving David, DWFM Beckman, 101 Wigmore Street, London W1U 1FA
+(b) our representative for the purposes of this Act is Tony Mead, DWFM Beckman, 101 Wigmore Street, London W1U 1FA

 (c) we process personal data to enable us to provide legal services including advising and acting on behalf of our clients.
 We also process data in order to maintain our own accounts and records, to promote our services and to support and manage our employees as well as to prevent money laundering and terrorist financing or as otherwise required by law.